-Pope Francis, pontiff who highlighted plight of marginalised, dies at 88
+Pope Francis, pontiff who pushed church boundaries — but didn’t break them

 Francis, who by then had been elected cardinal, rushed to the Vatican to vote for a new pope.

-In what was a tight race, Francis who had already been a runner-up in the previous papal conclave in 2005, was elected.
+In what was a tight race, Francis, who had already been a runner-up in the previous papal conclave in 2005, was elected.

 With him, the Church chose its first non-European pontiff in 1,282 years – the last one was Gregory III, elected in 731 from Syria – and also its first leader since then from the Global South, which today is home to the majority of Christians worldwide.

 Francis set the tone of his papacy immediately.
-When he stood at the large balcony and faced the huge crowd in Saint Peter’s Square after being elected, he broke with the tradition of blessing the crowd, asking the people instead to pray for him.
+When he stood on the large balcony and faced the huge crowd in Saint Peter’s Square after being elected, he broke with the tradition of blessing the crowd, asking people instead to pray for him.

-He refused to move to the grand papal apartment on the top floor of the Vatican palace, opting to stay in the more modest Domus Santae Marthae residence.

-And he preferred to be driven around in a Fiat rather than a Mercedes-Benz.
+He refused to move to the grand papal apartment on the top floor of the Vatican palace, opting to stay in the more modest Domus Sanctae Marthae residence.
+He preferred to be driven around in a Fiat rather than a Mercedes-Benz.

 “Be shepherds with the smell of sheep,” he told a crowd of priests in 2013, urging a departure from the pomp and splendour often associated with the clergy’s top hierarchy.